-A signing ceremony is planned September 17 to unveil a new welding registered apprenticeship created by Northeast Indiana Works and Garrett High School.
+A signing ceremony was held September 17 to unveil a new welding registered apprenticeship created by Northeast Indiana Works and Garrett High School.

-Forty juniors and seniors are expected to sign up for the paid apprenticeship at the event and another 38 sophomores at Garrett are waiting in the wings.
+Forty juniors and seniors signed up for the paid apprenticeship and another 38 sophomores at Garrett are waiting in the wings.